 It is natural that at the beginning of your career, you might still be unsure which path you’d like to take.
 Netguru will give you a lot of opportunities to discover your potential and develop the skills in the area that fits your preferences and abilities best.

 The right culture fit is a must

 Having thousands of followers on Behance and Dribbble and an amazing portfolio with top-notch brands might not be enough to land yourself a job as a designer.
 Being a good designer is not all about outstanding skills and the knowledge of tools.
 Product design is a team sport.
-You won’t get too far if you can’t communicate and cooperate with your teammates effectively.
+You will not score if you don’t communicate and cooperate effectively with your teammates.